FAQ

 Is CoachKeeper free?

-Yes.
-CoachKeeper is free to use.
-You can also self-host it on your own server for complete data ownership.
+Yes — free to use, no credit card.
+The codebase is open source, so you can also self-host on your own infrastructure for complete data ownership.

 Where is my data stored?

-On the hosted version (app.coachkeeper.com), your data is stored on servers in the EU, Helsinki for the application, Frankfurt for the database.
+On the hosted version, your data lives in the EU — application servers in Helsinki (Hetzner), database in Frankfurt (Neon).
+Nothing leaves the EU.
 If you self-host, your data stays entirely on your infrastructure.

 Do I need an OpenAI API key?